 A great logo should not be saturated with unnecessary elements to fulfill its purpose.
 Here the phrase “less is more” takes on special importance.

-Usually, your audience will not stop whatever they are doing to see your logo and decipher what it is.
+Usually, your audience will not stop whatever they are doing to see your logo and decipher what it is about.
 Rather, it’s the opposite, if it is something that needs extra work to process, the brain will not pay attention to it.

-There are exceptions to every rule.
-There are complex logos that are great logos, but what they have is that they are very attractive and arouse curiosity.
-There is a lot of work behind to achieve this.
+There are exceptions to this rule.
+There are complex logos that are great, but sometimes, what they have is that they are very attractive and arouse curiosity.

-It is typical that inexperienced clients or designers seek to add more elements to express more things, thinking this would be better.
-The fact is that a logo should only express one or two things and should do it well.
+It is typical that inexperienced designers or business owners, try to add more elements to express more things, thinking this would be better.
+The fact is that a logo should only express only one or two ideas, and should do it satisfactorily.

-Just make a list in your mind of 3 or 5 logos, the ones you remember the most quickly.
+Make a list in your mind of 3 or 5 logos, what are the ones you remember the most quickly.
 Think if they are complicated logos or simples.
-I believe without a doubt that the simple logos will be the winners.
+I believe the simple logos will be the winners.

-It is what works best and what you should give your audience, an image that synthesizes the best of your company in a few strokes or shapes than trying to say everything at once.
+Works best an image that synthesizes the best of your company in a few strokes or shapes than trying to say everything at once.

 Important note.
 Do not think that designing a simple logo is the easy way.
-It almost always takes several hours of visual synthesis work trying to find the best way to find the best image.
+It almost always takes a lot of time for visual synthesis work trying to find the best way to find the best image.